Frédéric Rimbaud: Personal life and death

 Though the marriage lasted seven years, Rimbaud lived continuously in the matrimonial home for less than three months, from February to May 1853.
 The rest of the time his military postings – including service in the Crimean War and the Sardinian Campaign (and earning medals for both) – meant he returned home to Charleville only when on leave.
-He was not at home for his children's births, nor their baptisms.
+He was not at home for his children's births, neither was he for their baptisms.
 After Isabelle's birth in 1860, Rimbaud never returned to the family home.
-After their separation, Mme.
-Rimbaud called herself "Widow Rimbaud".
+After their separation, his now-former wife Vitalie referred to herself as "Widow Rimbaud".

-Rimbaud left the army in 1864 and retired to Dijon, where he died 14 years later.
+Rimbaud left the army in 1864, retiring to Dijon.
+He died there fourteen years later.